-There will be no entitlement to pay or benefits during the mobilisation when the individual is absent from work.
-During mobilisation, the Ministry of Defence will assume responsibility of the Reservists salary, paying a basic rate according to the Reservist's rank.
+There is no entitlement to University pay or benefits during the mobilisation when the individual is absent from work.
+During mobilisation, the Ministry of Defence will assume responsibility of the Reservist's salary, paying a basic rate according to the Reservist's rank.
 It is the Reservist's responsibility to claim the difference from the Ministry of Defence if service pay is less than what the Reservist would receive from the University.